def-mycroft/rapid-plotly/README.md

-# Functionality to rapidly create Plotly graphs
+# A workflow tool to rapidly create Plotly graphs

 The [Plotly][1] library facilitates the creation of beautiful and interactive graphs.
-However, it takes at least several hundred lines of code to create a presentable Plotly graph.
+However, it can easily require several hundred lines of code to create a presentable Plotly graph.
 Writing hundreds of lines of code every time a graph is needed isn't feasible for professionals who work with data and it isn't fun for people working on side projects.